Who was Livia Drusilla? The true story behind DominaMay 6 | 4 min read

 “He’s a lovely guy, funny and devastatingly attractive.
 I kept thinking that when I was younger, he was exactly the person I would have gone for!”

-Watch A Discovery of Witches season 2 on Sky One with the NOW TV Entertainment Pass.
+Watch A Discovery of Witches season 1 and 2 box set on Sky One with NOW Entertainment Membership.